Young Children in Worship

 Nursery Circle (Ages 0-3)

 For parents of young children, sometimes just getting to church on Sunday is a feat.
 We recognize this and want to provide programming that feeds both parent and child.
 Nursery Circle is a Music and Story Playgroup for your little ones paired with coffee and a devotional discussion for adults.
 Toddlers learn all about God’s message of salvation through song and story while parent’s enjoy a coffee, play with their kiddos, and share their struggles and encouragement with other Christian parents.
 For toddlers, parents also have the option to drop-off their children and attend the Sunday Morning Adult Bible Class.
 Nursery Circle runs September-May and starts at 9am on Sunday mornings.
+Note: Nursery Circle is currently on hold during COVID-19.

 Sunday Kids (Ages 4-13)